phanturne/leetcode-solutions/README.md

 # Leetcode Solutions

-This repo includes detailed solutions for Leetcode questions in Python and C++.
-Solutions follow good coding practices and are **generously commented**.
-Each solution includes its time and space complexity.
-The goal is to provide multiple straightforward solutions for each question, making it accessible and easy to understand.
+This repository features multiple solutions for Leetcode questions in Python and C++, with an emphasis on clear, well-documented code and efficient time and space complexity.
+Solutions follow best coding practices and include thorough comments for easy comprehension and future reference.

-*Disclaimer: Many of the implementation ideas are from the top posts of the dicussion section of the problems or from YouTube tutorials.
-See "Source" at the top of each file to check credits.*
+**Note**: In accordance with the style of Leetcode's Official Solutions, the output will not be considered in the calculation of space complexity.
+The space complexity of previous solutions will be revised to reflect this.

-Contributors: Kevin Ding, Andrew Gao
+**Disclaimer**: Many of the implementation ideas are from the top posts of the dicussion section of the problems or from YouTube tutorials.
+See "Source" at the top of each file to check credits.

 | Number| Title | Solution | Difficulty |
 |:-----:|:-----:|:--------:|:----------:|